-This is a god-send for the novice or non tech-minded user who prefers to avoid a potentially time-consuming task of adjusting the settings on their computer.
+This is a god-sent for the novice or non tech-minded user who prefers to avoid a potentially time-consuming task of adjusting the settings on their computer.
 The VPN ‘Kill Switch,’ once a virtually non-existent feature, is today one of the hot selling points from VPN providers.

 Built into many VPNs software, the ‘Kill Switch’ is as simple as checking a box – sometimes they’re given other names (like Mullvad has, above).
 It gives you absolute peace of mind, no matter what happens, that no traffic will escape your computer if your VPN fails.
 Some programs will even automatically attempt to reconnect – a handy bonus feature if you plan to be away from your computer for any length of time.

 So if your current VPN doesn’t comprise of this snazzy feature, then perhaps it’s time to part ways and jump ship to another company that knows how to take care of their customers.